Yes, it happens.

 Pro Tip: Be sure to set some house rules with guests to minimize any disturbance of neighbors.

-For areas where parking is always in limited supply, if your guests are constantly taking up parking spaces your neighbors usually enjoyed, you can expect get some backlash.
+For areas where parking is always in limited supply, you can expect to get some backlash if your guests are constantly taking up the parking spaces your neighbors rely on.

 Be sure to set boundaries with guests about where they can park, how many cars they can keep on premises, etc…